-Verizon 4G LTE to be present on nearly every smartphone, tablet going forwardAlex Wagner - Deputy Managing Editor, News Desk
+Verizon 4G LTE to be present on nearly every smartphone, tablet going forwardAlex Wagner - Editorial Director of News and Content

 Verizon's introduced a number of shiny new gadgets in the past week or so at CES, and as I'm sure many folks noticed, nearly every one was packing 4G LTE connectivity.
 That's no coincidence, as the carrier has told CNET that 4G support is "a hard requirement" for future devices.
 That means that almost every smartphone, tablet and hotspot that we see going forward should include LTE, although an exception to that will be Verizon's push-to-talk products.
 Don't think that this means that Verizon will be exclusively sticking with Android and iPhone, though, as Keith Lampron, Verizon's associate director of device marketing, said that the carrier intends to support Windows Phone in the future as well.

 This news isn't a total surprise considering how aggressively Verizon has been in building out its 4G LTE network and picking up spectrum to support that network as of late.
 Of course, Verizon's requirement may not be terribly exciting for anyone that's not quite ready to make the jump to a 4G device, but it sounds like those folks may not be able to avoid LTE for much longer.
 What do you all make of Verizon's 4G LTE requirement?
 Are you nodding your head in agreement or do you think Big Red should mix a few 3G-only smartphones in with its future offerings?